johe123qwe/github-trending/README.md

 ## C#

+* 【2025-08-01】[Arcenox-co / TickerQ](https://github.com/Arcenox-co/TickerQ) - TickerQ is a fast, reflection-free background task scheduler for .NET — built with source generators, EF Core integration, cron + time-based execution, and a real-time dashboard.
+* 【2025-08-01】[PixiEditor / PixiEditor](https://github.com/PixiEditor/PixiEditor) - PixiEditor is a Universal Editor for all your 2D needs
 * 【2025-07-31】[Luca3317 / TMPEffects](https://github.com/Luca3317/TMPEffects) - Easily animate Unity text and apply other effects with custom tags
 * 【2025-07-30】[ClassIsland / ClassIsland](https://github.com/ClassIsland/ClassIsland) - 一款适用于班级多媒体屏幕的课表信息显示工具，可以一目了然地显示各种信息。
 * 【2025-07-29】[AIDotNet / OpenDeepWiki](https://github.com/AIDotNet/OpenDeepWiki) - OpenDeepWiki is the open-source version of the DeepWiki project, aiming to provide a powerful knowledge management and collaboration platform.
 The project is mainly developed using C# and TypeScript, supporting modular design, and is easy to expand and customize.